m-elwin/ez-ros-docker/README.md

-# EZ ROS Docker Container
+# Easy ROS Docker Container
 Used by me to do ROS development on ArchLinux with minimal differences between that experience and running ROS natively on Ubuntu.